 According to one bartender at first-date hotspot, ordering a glass of red screams seduction.

 "There's this one guy who comes in here, I'd say once a month, every time with a new woman.
-He always drinks red wine, and always sways her to drink red wine,"says Nick, 24, who's been working in the restaurant business for six years.
-He's definitely picked up a thing or two from smooth patrons like this one.
-"Now if I really want to get a girl in the mood, it's going to be with red wine."
+He always drinks red wine, and always sways her to drink red wine.
+Now, if I really want to get a girl in the mood, it's going to be with red wine."

 Even if martinis are your favorite, you might want to save this potent cocktail for date number two.

-According to Nick, ordering a Manhattan signifies that you want to get drunk, and you want to get drunk quickly.
+According to both bartenders, ordering a Manhattan signifies that you want to get drunk, and you want to get drunk quickly.